Adam M. Rosen is a freelance writer and independent book editor based in Asheville, North Carolina.

 The main focus of my writing is popular literature, language, music, TV/film, and Jewish-American culture.
 I confess I have an academic bent, and I enjoy doing research and synthesizing scholarship almost as much as writing.
 For one of my articles, I interviewed a professor who watched the entire Real Housewives franchise—for science.

-I grew up just outside Baltimore and attended the University of Michigan, where I studied political science and wrote for the student paper, the Michigan Daily (which, interestingly, is now the only daily still in print in southeastern Michigan, an achievement that landed it on a 2014 Daily Show).
-I also attended the Columbia Publishing Course, a six-week immersion in book and magazine publishing overseen by the Columbia School of Journalism.
+I grew up just outside Baltimore and attended the University of Michigan, where I studied political science and wrote for the student paper, the Michigan Daily.
+After graduating I spent a year in Argentina teaching English, sampling empanadas, and studying Spanish.
+After returning to the U.S. I completed the Columbia Publishing Course, a six-week immersion in book and magazine publishing overseen by the Columbia University Graduate School of Journalism.

-I am a member of the Editorial Freelancers Association and the North Carolina Writers’ Network.
-I am also a capricorn.
+I am a member of the Editorial Freelancers Association and the American Copy Editors Society (ACES).
+I’m also a capricorn.